Int. No. 879-A

-By Council Members Cumbo, Cornegy, Rosenthal, Chin, Rivera, Rose, Ayala, Ampry-Samuel, Koslowitz, Cabrera and Constantinides
+By Council Members Cumbo, Cornegy, Rosenthal, Chin, Rivera, Rose, Ayala, Ampry-Samuel, Koslowitz, Cabrera, Constantinides, Kallos, Lander, Adams and Levin

 Title

-A Local Law to amend the administrative code of the city of New York, in relation to requiring certain employers to provide lactation spaces
+A Local Law to amend the administrative code of the city of New York, in relation to requiring certain employers to provide lactation rooms

 Body